yzhang178/Final-Project/README.md

 ## Data

+All the data we used can be accessed [here](https://drive.google.com/open?id=1u8ZaaZpRs2_WeB2bM1sJUwTHM4XU2qZI).

 ### Red Light Violations

 We used the [red light violations data](https://data.cityofchicago.org/Transportation/Red-Light-Camera-Violations/spqx-js37/data) from the Chicago City Portal.
 It provides us with the ID and address of the red light cameras, the date of violations and also the number of violations during the last 3 years.